bhattlab/phanta/README.md

 ### Additional parameters

 * `database`.
 Phanta is typically run with the default database linked above under Step Four of [Installation](#installation).
 However, as described in our manuscript, an alternative version of Phanta's default database was also created, in which prophage sequences have been "masked" in prokaryotic genomes.
-The download link for this database is: *coming soon!*
+The download link for this database is: http://Phanta_DBs.ab_phanta.os.scg.stanford.edu/masked_db_v1.tar.gz

 * `delete_intermediate` (default `True`).
 Specify `True` if you would like intermediate outputs to be deleted, otherwise `False`.
 Intermediate outputs are per-sample outputs generated during the execution of Steps 1 and 2.
 Examples of these intermediate files can be found within the `testing/classification/intermediate` subdirectory of the cloned repository.